Suykim21/wheelhaus_v4/README.md

 </br>
 [Kevin Ma](https://github.com/KMA91)
 </br>
 //Please feel free to leave feedback.
-We are open to constructive criticsm!
+We are open to constructive criticism!